Why do i need a dual ethernet console server?

 Cell Network Access Applications

 As land-line phone applications continue to rapidly disappear and VOIP becomes more and more prevalent, the need to communicate with critical network elements via cell network has also grown.
-Dual Ethernet capabilities enable network administrators to install a router and 3G/4G cell modem at the secondary Ethernet port on their DSM-40-E Console Server in order to provide cell network accessibility without sacrificing network communication or devoting a valuable serial port for cell modem installation.
+Dual Ethernet capabilities enable network administrators to install a router and 3G/4G cell modem on the secondary Ethernet port to provide cellular connectivity.
+Alternatively, the DSM-40NM-E console server is now available with internal 4G LTE connectivity for private LTE networks.

-Dual Ethernet Console Server Application with Enterprise Management Software
+Dual Ethernet Console Server Application with Centralized Management Software

 Although the examples discussed here probably represent the most commonly encountered applications for dual Ethernet capabilities in an IT environment, there are also dozens of other possible applications for dual Ethernet units that differ from one industry segment to the next.
 In the near future creative IT professionals will inevitably find many other innovative ways to employ dual Ethernet network devices in a corporate network environment in order to cut costs, simplify communication and add functionality and flexibility for their network users.